LiskArchive/lisk-sdk/README.md

 We hope you enjoy building your proof-of-concept blockchain applications using the Lisk SDK, and shall look forward to receiving your feedback and contributions during the alpha phase.

-## What is Lisk SDK
+## What is the Lisk SDK

-Lisk SDK provides an easy, secure and scalable way to create blockchain applications in JavaScript.

-It facilitate developers to create their blockchain application which follow [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).

-All the tools, IDEs that you are experienced to built backend applications will still applies developing with Lisk SDK.
+The Lisk SDK aims to provide an easy and reliable software development kit for building blockchain applications which are compatible with the [Lisk Protocol](https://lisk.io/documentation/lisk-protocol).
+The architecture of the Lisk SDK has been designed so that it can be extended to meet the requirements of a wide variety of blockchain application use-cases.
+The codebase is written entirely in JavaScript, which means for a majority of developers, no significant change of tools or mindset is required to get started.
+The Lisk SDK makes every effort to allow developers to focus simply and purely on writing the code that matters to their own blockchain application, and nothing more.

 ### Architecture Overview